 A. YES.
 A low credit score can prevent you from getting credit.
-Consumers with low credit scores who get credit may get credit at a higher interest rate.
-As a result, consumers with low credit scores pay more for the same products than consumers with higher credit scores.
+Consumers with low credit scores who get approved for credit may receive credit at a higher interest rate.
+As a result, consumers with low credit scores pay more for the same loans than consumers with higher credit scores.
 Job applicants may also be turned down because of a low credit score, poor credit history or public records (convictions, bankruptcies, liens).

 Q. CAN MY EMPLOYER OR POTENTIAL EMPLOYER PULL MY CREDIT REPORT?

-A. YES. your employer or potential employer can pull your credit report.
-BUT only with your permission may your employer or potential employer get your credit report.
+A. YES.
+Your employer or potential employer can pull your credit report.
+BUT your employer or potential employer must have your written permission to obtain your report for employment purposes.
 Equifax, Experian, Trans Union or any other credit reporting agency may not provide information about you in a credit report or employment background check without your written consent.

-It is a violation of the Fair Credit Reporting Act for an employer or potential employer to pull your credit report without your permission in writing.
+It is a violation of the Fair Credit Reporting Act for an employer or potential employer to pull your credit report without your written permission to do so.

 Q. CAN ANYONE ELSE GET A COPY OF MY CREDIT REPORT?

 A. YES.
 Under the FCRA, creditors, landlords, insurers, employers and other businesses can access your credit report under certain circumstances.
 For example, your existing credit card companies have a permissible purpose to pull your credit report.

 A. NO. Consumers do not have a right to obtain their credit score for free from the consumer reporting agencies.
 You do have a right to a free credit report, but not a free score.